What is 3D printing?

 How does a 3D printer work?

-Since 3D printing creates three-dimensional, spatial objects, it requires 3D printers with sufficient installation space.
+As 3D printing creates three-dimensional, three-dimensional objects, it requires 3D printers with sufficient build space.
 In the SLS and SLM processes carried out at FKM, this installation space is a closed system.
-This means that no foreign objects can get in during printing.
+This means that no foreign bodies can enter it during printing.

-In a closed installation space, the end product determined via CAD is built up layer by layer.
-Within the installation space there is a movable platform that is gradually lowered during the manufacturing process.
-After each subsidence, a thin layer of the chosen material is applied in powder form.
+The end product, which is defined via CAD, is therefore built up layer by layer in a closed installation space.
+After each lowering, a thin layer of the selected material is applied in powder form.
 A powerful laser beam adapted to the base material fuses this powder along the desired contours and structures with pinpoint accuracy and according to CAD specifications.
-In the machines available to FKM, for example, construction volumes of up to 1000 x 500 x 450 mm can be created.
-Components that are larger are printed in individual units that make sense and then assembled.
+The machines available to FKM can, for example, produce construction volumes of up to 1000 x 500 x 450 mm.
+Larger components are printed in individual units and then assembled.

-The creation of objects and parts from the 3D printer has many advantages.
-Due to the fact that pieces are produced in the layered construction process according to exact specifications from the CAD program, the material loss is extremely low.
-Powder that is not melted and left over can be reused for future projects.
-Material waste is only generated during post-processing – for example, when necessary support structures are removed during printing or the surface of a product is reground.
-Compared to machining, the material loss is negligible.
-As a result, additive processes are significantly more cost-efficient and ecologically sustainable.
+There are many advantages to creating objects and workpieces using a 3D printer.
+Because parts are produced in a layering process according to exact specifications from the CAD program, material loss is extremely low.
+Powder that is not melted and remains can be reused for future projects.
+Material waste only occurs during post-processing – for example, when necessary support structures are removed during printing or the surface of a product is reground.
+Compared to machining, the loss of material is negligible.
+Additive processes are therefore significantly more cost-efficient and ecologically sustainable.

-Another obvious advantage is that components with complex geometries, internal cavities such as cooling channels or loose parts can be created within the object in a short time and in the course of a process step.
-In machining, separate work steps are required here.
+Another obvious advantage is that components with complex geometries, internal cavities such as cooling channels or loose parts within the object can be produced in a short time and in the course of a single process step.
+In machining production, separate work steps are required here.

 The advantages at a glance: